wyne-ybanez/personal-portfolio-master/README.md

 ### Known Bugs

-(i) The Navigation bar is clear upon opening the page.
-This is perfect on laptops and desktops.
-However, it leads to poor UX for smaller devices/viewports.
-I do not yet have extensive knowledge to code my own JavaScript and change the navigation bar background to be static when viewing on smaller devices.
+(i) There is a bug with the carousel indicator `.carousel-indicators li` by which the indicators move up and down when the testimonial section is viewed on mobile device (iPhone 6, 7, 8).

-(ii) There is a bug with the carousel indicator `.carousel-indicators li` by which the indicators move up and down when the testimonial section is viewed on mobile device (iPhone 6,7,8).
+(ii) When viewed on the Macbook Air 2015 - 13", there was a bug where the blue border behind the "About me" image was not styled properly.
+The `height` and the `bottom` position the blue box did not apply the styles specified in style.css.
+However, upon viewing it on the Macbook Pro - 13" and testing on [ami responsive](http://ami.responsivedesign.is/#), the border was followed its styling accordingly.

 ### Design Changes